rootflo/flo-ai/README.md

 ## 🙏 Acknowledgments

-OFabric AI was built with inspiration from leading open-source projects in the AI infrastructure space.
+Wavefront AI was built with inspiration from leading open-source projects in the AI infrastructure space.
 Special thanks to our early adopters and community contributors.

 ---

 ## ⭐ Show Your Support

-If you find OFabric AI useful, please consider:
+If you find Wavefront AI useful, please consider:

 - Starring this repository ⭐
 - Sharing with your network